Meal Planning on a $100/Week Grocery Budget: Family of 4 Guide

 How do I meal plan on a budget without eating the same thing every week?

 Rotate your cheap anchor staples — rice one week, pasta the next, potatoes the next — and vary your sauces, spices, and vegetables.
 Taco Tuesday with chicken one week becomes taco Tuesday with black beans the next.
 The structure repeats, but the flavors change.
 Most families find that a rotation of 15 to 20 meals provides enough variety without the mental burden of inventing something new every week.
+For a deeper roundup of [healthy eating on a budget recipes](/blog/healthy-eating-on-a-budget-recipes) — organized by meal type with cost-per-serving estimates — see our companion guide.

 Is it cheaper to meal plan or use a meal kit service?